Top of page

 Back to top

-Living with active monitoring
+Living on active monitoring

 Family and friends might also find the approach difficult to understand.
 It can be an additional challenge to have to deal with other people’s emotions as well as your own.
 You could signpost them to our information about active monitoring, instead of having to explain it yourself.
 Remember also that our helpline team are here to support both you, and those close to you.